EsupPortail/Esup-Pod/docs/4.x/Installation/optional/video-publication-from-recorders_en.md

 Once the videos are published by the recorder and processed by Pod, these recordings can be tracked via the Recordings module, accessible from the administration interface.

-The superuser can also manually add a new recording, corresponding to video files located in the directory defined by **DEFAULT_RECORDER_PATH** and the recorder's directory.
+The superuser can also manually add a new recording, corresponding to video files located in the directory defined by **DEFAULT_RECORDER_PATH** and the recorder ’s directory.

 This can be useful if claiming is not activated and a user has not clicked on the link in the notification email (_which means the MP4 file (or ZIP) containing the video (and slides) is on the Pod server, but the video has not been processed or encoded_).